Ningyuan-Zhang/deepformer-refactored/README.md

 python scripts/run_deepformer_demo_eval.py
 ```

-This is the shortest practical route in the current repository.
+This is the shortest practical execution route in the current repository.

 ---

 ## Step-by-step running procedure

 ### Step 1.
-Enter the repository root
+Confirm the repository root

 ```bash
 pwd